OpenNebula/docs/source/intro_release_notes/concepts_terminology/intro.rst

 --------------------------------------------------
 You are now ready to operate and use your cloud infrastructure.

-OpenNebula provides complete functionality for the management of the :ref:`physical hosts <host_guide>` in the cloud
+Regarding the underlying infrastructure, OpenNebula provides complete functionality for the management of the :ref:`physical hosts <host_guide>` and :ref:`clusters <cluster_guide>`in the cloud.

-OpenNebula features advanced multi-tenancy with powerful :ref:`users and groups management <manage_users>`, :ref:`fine-grained ACLs <manage_acl>` for resource allocation, and :ref:`resource quota management <quota_auth>` to track and limit computing, storage and networking utilization.
+OpenNebula features advanced multi-tenancy with powerful :ref:`users and groups management <manage_users>`, a powerful :ref:`Access Control List <manage_acl>` mechanism allowing different role management with fine grain permission granting over any resource managed by OpenNebula, support for isolation at different levels, :ref:`resource quota management <quota_auth>` to track and limit computing, storage and networking utilization, a configurable :ref:`accounting system <accounting>` to visualize and report resource usage data and to allow their integration with chargeback and billing platforms, or to guarantee fair share of resources among users.

--  **Virtualization**: Various hypervisors are supported with the ability to control the complete lifecycle of Virtual Machines and multiple hypervisors in the same cloud infrastructure.

 4.2.
-Virtual Resources Manaegment
+Virtual Resources Management
 --------------------------------------------------

-OpenNebula provides ruch functionality to manage the life-cycle of all v
+OpenNebula provides ruch functionality to manage the life-cycle of all virtual resources.

+OpenNebula provides a powerful, scalable and secure multi-tenant cloud platform for fast delivery and elasticity of virtual resources.
+Multi-tier applications can be deployed and consumed as pre-configured virtual appliances from catalogs.

+-  **Image Catalogs**: OpenNebula allows to store :ref:`disk images in catalogs <img_guide>` (termed datastores), that can be then used to define VMs or shared with other users.
+The images can be OS installations, persistent data sets or empty data blocks that are created within the datastore.
+-  **Network Catalogs**: :ref:`Virtual networks <vgg>` can be also be organised in network catalogs, and provide means to interconnect virtual machines.
+This kind of resources can be defined as IPv4, IPv6, or mixed networks, and can be used to achieve full isolation between virtual networks.
+-  **VM Template Catalog**: The :ref:`template catalog <vm_guide>` system allows to register :ref:`virtual machine <vm_guide_2>` definitions in the system, to be instantiated later as virtual machine instances.
+-  **Virtual Resource Control and Monitoring**: Once a template is instantiated to a virtual machine, there are a number of operations that can be performed to control lifecycle of the :ref:`virtual machine instances <vm_guide_2>`, such as migration (live and cold), stop, resume, cancel, poweroff, etc.

 Step 5.
 Advanced Components
 ===============================================

+-  Cloud interfaces for **Cloud Consumers**, like :ref:`EC2 Query and EBS <ec2qug>` interfaces, and a simple :ref:`Sunstone cloud user view <cloud_view>` that can be used as a self-service portal.

+-  **Multi-tier Application Management**: OpenNebula allows to :ref:`define, execute and manage multi-tiered elastic applications <appflow_use_cli>`, or services composed of interconnected Virtual Machines with deployment dependencies between them and :ref:`auto-scaling rules <appflow_elasticity>`.

 Step 6.
 Integration with other Components
 ===============================================